 If your dog does not readily acclimate to the crate, try setting the kennel up in your home with a comfy mat and lots of their favorite toys inside.
 Leave the door ajar all the time, allowing your dog access in and out of the crate at its leisure.
-Start closing the door for short periods of time, once you find your dog sleeping and appears to feel comfortable in its surroundings.
+Start closing the door for short periods of time once you find your dog sleeping and appears to feel comfortable in its surroundings.
 Soon you will be able to leave your dog for long periods in the crate.

 The Crate Prior to Takeoff

 In addition to the labels, airlines require, I recommend affixing a note about your dog to the crate.
 Place a typed note introducing your dog to the airline staff.
-The blurb on Zoe’s crate might read, “HI my name is Zoe, and this is my first flight.
+For example, the blurb on Zoe’s crate might read, “Hi, my name is Zoe, and this is my first flight.
 I am a very friendly 11-month old Saluki but am a little nervous.
 Please talk to me.
 My human mom is on board the plane and would appreciate your taking good care of me.”
-Most people love dogs and attaching a note on your crate adds the human touch needed.
+Most people love dogs, and attaching a note on your crate adds the human touch needed.
 Once flying a dog to Texas, the airline saw the pup’s mom coming and said, “You must be Raja’s new mommy.”
 They read the note taped to the top front side of the crate near the door.

 Your Dog’s Wellbeing